-- Impelemnt occupational Health and safety requirements, including COVID 19 prevention measures. - Implement site clean-up measures after civil works finalization; Ensure that there is sufficient budget allocation for environmental safeguards, subcontractors are aware and follow EHS requirements and reporting. - 239.
-The Contractors shall undertake measures will be taken to reduce sexual exploitation, abuse and harassment (SEAH) during construction and operations.
-The Contractors are encouraged to engage local labors to the extent possible. - 240.
-Following the award of the contract and prior to construction commencing the Contractor will review the EMP and develop this into a detailed Specific Environmental Management Plan (SSEMP) that amplifies the conditions established in the EMP that are specific for the project, the tasks involved and schedule of construction activities.
-The SSEMP will identify persons who will be responsible for supervising the work within the contractor's team.
+- Implement occupational Health and safety requirements, including COVID 19 prevention measures. - Implement site clean-up measures after civil works finalization; Ensure that there is sufficient budget allocation for environmental safeguards, sub-contractor is aware and follow EHS requirements and reporting. - 335.
+The Construction Company (CC) shall undertake measures will be taken to reduce sexual exploitation, abuse and harassment (SEAH) during construction and operations.
+The Construction Company (CC) are encouraged to engage local labors to the extent possible. - 336.
+Following the award of the contract and prior to construction commencing the Construction Company (CC) will review the EMP and develop this into a detailed Site-Specific Environmental Management Plan (SSEMP) that amplifies the conditions established in the EMP that are specific for the project, the tasks involved and schedule of construction activities.
+The SSEMP will identify persons who will be responsible for supervising the work within the Construction Company (CC)'s team.
 The SSEMP will include a matrix of mitigation measures corresponding to specific activities.
 As a stand-alone document the SSEMP will be supplemented with method statements for spillage control and construction waste management.
-The spillage control method statement includes proper location and organization of fuel storage, filling stations and vehicle washing sites. - 241.
-The SSEMP will also include a monitoring plan and a reporting program corresponding to the requirements of the EMP.
-The SSEMP will be submitted to EA for approval at least 10 days before taking possession of work site. - 242.
-In addition to creating the SSEMP additional topic specific EMPs will be developed by the contractor (e.g. waste management plan, traffic management plan, oil spill management plan, camp management plan, etc.).
-In addition, at key locations a location-specific EMP may also be developed. - 243.
-Prior to the onset of construction, the Construction Contractor must hire a consultant or a group of consultants to prepare a Traffic Management Plan.
-The developed plan must be agreed on with the supervising company.
-The construction permit will be issued only if the plan developed by the Construction Contractor is approved by the supervising company and MDF.
-In case of absence of such a plan, the Construction Contractor will not be allowed to start work. - 244.
-Following approval of the SSEMP by the EA, the Contractor will be required to attend a site induction meeting with the CSC's International Environmental Specialist whereby the SSEMP is confirmed with the Contractor to ensure that all compliance conditions are clearly understood.
-Following confirmation of the SSEMP with the Contractor the CSC's Environmental Specialist advises the CSC Team Leader that the Contractor is now cleared to take possession of the Site and may commence moving equipment to the Site. - 245.
-The Contractor will be responsible for ensuring that all sub-contractors abide by the conditions of the SSEMP.
+The spillage control method statement includes proper location and organization of fuel storage, filling stations and vehicle washing sites. - 337.
+The SSEMP also will include a monitoring plan and a reporting program corresponding to the requirements of the EMP.
+The SSEMP will be submitted and approved by IA. - 338.
+In addition to creating the SSEMP additional topic specific EMPs will be developed by the Construction Company (CC) (e.g., waste management plan, traffic management plan, topsoil management plan, camp management plan, etc.).
+In addition, at key locations a site-specific EMP may also be developed. - 339.
+Prior to the onset of construction, the Construction Company (CC) will prepare a Traffic Management Plan.
+The developed plan will be agreed with the supervising company.
+The construction permit will be issued and approved by the construction supervising company and IA. - 340.
+The Construction Company (CC) is responsible for ensuring that all sub-contractor abide by the conditions of the SSEMP.